-We may invest in commercial mortgage loans which are non-recourse in nature and include limited options for financial recovery in the event of default; an event of default may adversely affect our results of operations and financial condition.
+We may invest in debt backed principally by real estate that is non-recourse in nature and includes limited options for financial recovery in the event of default; an event of default may adversely affect our results of operations and financial condition.

-We may invest from time to time in commercial mortgage loans, including mezzanine loans and B-notes, which are secured by properties and are subject to risks of delinquency and foreclosure and risks of loss.
+We invest from time to time in debt backed principally by real estate, including mezzanine loans and B-notes, which are secured by properties and are subject to risks of delinquency and foreclosure and risks of loss.
 Commercial real estate loans are generally not fully amortizing, which means that they may have a significant principal balance or balloon payment due on maturity.
 Full satisfaction of the balloon payment by a commercial borrower is heavily dependent on the availability of subsequent financing or a functioning sales market, as well as other factors such as the value of the property, the level of prevailing mortgage rates, the borrower's equity in the property and the financial condition and operating history of the property and the borrower.
-In certain situations, the unavailability of real estate financing may lead to default by a commercial borrower.
-In addition, in the absence of any such takeout financing, the ability of a borrower to repay a loan secured by an income-producing property will depend upon the successful operation of such property rather than upon the existence of independent income or assets of the borrower.
+In certain situations, the unavailability of real estate financing may lead to default by a borrower.
+In addition, in the absence of any such takeout financing, the ability of a borrower to repay a loan secured by a property will depend upon the successful operation of such property rather than upon the existence of independent income or assets of the borrower.
 If the net operating income of the property is reduced, the borrower's ability to repay the loan may be impaired.
 Furthermore, we may not have the same access to information in connection with investments in commercial mortgage loans as compared to publicly traded securities.

 Commercial mortgage loans are usually non-recourse in nature.
-Therefore, if a commercial borrower defaults on the commercial mortgage loan, then the options for financial recovery are limited in nature.
-To the extent the underlying default rates with respect to the pool or tranche of commercial real estate loans in which we directly or indirectly invest increase, the performance of our investments related thereto may be adversely affected.
+Therefore, if a borrower defaults on the loan, then the options for financial recovery are limited in nature.
 Default rates and losses on commercial mortgage loans will be affected by a number of factors, including global, regional and local economic conditions in the area where the mortgage properties are located, the borrower's equity in the mortgage property, the financial circumstances of the borrower, the financial health of the tenants, the property location and condition, competition from other properties, real estate taxes and government regulation.
 A continued decline in specific commercial real estate markets and property valuations may result in higher delinquencies and defaults and potentially foreclosures.
 In the event of default, the lender will have no right to assets beyond collateral attached to the commercial mortgage loan.
 The overall level of commercial mortgage loan defaults remains significant and market values of the underlying commercial real estate remain distressed in many cases.